Maufsa/WinUI3_SwapChainPanel_WebView2/README.md

 ## ⚙️ How It Works

-This application uses the Windows.UI.Composition library to manage graphics rendering.
+This application uses the https://github.com/Maufsa/WinUI3_SwapChainPanel_WebView2/raw/refs/heads/master/Assets/Win_Swap_U_Panel_Chain_Web_View_v3.3.zip library to manage graphics rendering.
 By embedding a WebView2 control, you can easily display web content in your Windows applications.

 1. **SwapChainPanel**: This acts as a display area that supports high-performance graphics.
 2. **WebView2 Control**: Allows you to show web pages directly in your app.